-You have to be polite with the way you dismiss the situation, even if you have to dismiss the situation.
+You have to be polite with the way you dismiss the situation if you have to dismiss the situation.

-Sometimes it’s true that you have to dismiss the conversation because it’s just not getting anywhere.
+Sometimes it’s true that you have to dismiss the conversation because you feel like it’s just not getting anywhere.

 This is something I’m personally still working on.

 Sometimes, I just don’t want the toxic argument and I come off as dismissive.

 It’s an art, it’s not an exact science.